Getting your divorce papers served in New Zealand

 The applicant needs to swear the Affidavit of Identification (which includes the process servers sworn Affidavit of Service) and return to the Family Court (we can provide on guidance on this).

 Does not want to be served, i.e. they refuse the accept the documents, refuse to confirm their identity, or decide to slam the door in our face (yes we have experienced this!).

 Is away for an extended period, they may be overseas living and working.

 Cannot be found.
 The applicant does not know where their ex is currently residing.
 The Family Court has a process for this, or we can assist.

-When the Family Court issues the documents for service, there will be a date specified when the file will be reviewed by the Registrar.
-If for some reason this timeline can’t be met (i.e. Respondent is being difficult, is overseas, cannot be found) then we can request an extension, or perhaps another option may need to be considered.
+When the Wellington Family Court issues the documents for service, there will be a date specified when the file will be reviewed by the Registrar.
+If for some reason this timeline cannot be met (i.e. respondent is being difficult, is overseas, cannot be found) then we can request an extension, or perhaps another option may need to be considered.